SuperOfficeDocs/superoffice-docs/user-guide/en/license/activate.md

 1. Open the **Licences** screen and select the **SuperOffice** tab.

 1. Click the **Activate new licence** link.
-The dialog shows the licenses that have been changed.
+The dialog shows the licenses that were changed.

     * **New licence activated** – the system has updated the license automatically.
 You can click the link to view the changes.
     * **Activate new licence** – new license is available, but it cannot be activated automatically.
 Click the link to open the **Activate new licence** dialog.
 The list will only show altered licenses.